"Symbols in Dreams and Myths:

 When ready, ask one's guide, "May I go back to the ordinary world?"
 (Page 309.)

-If you cannot follow your guide's advice literally, try doing so as a symbolic enactment.
+If you cannot follow your guide's advice literally, try to do so as a symbolic enactment.
 (Page 310.)

 Imagine walking in a beautiful garden.
 There are many plants and flowers.
 (Page 310.)